QazCetelic/cockpit-boot-analysis/README.md

 It was originally intended to be added as a feature to cockpit itself, but the original PR has been open since October 2023, so I've decided to turn it into a plugin instead.

+## Installation
+1. Download the latest build from the actions page.
+2. Extract the `.tar.gz` archive inside (GitHub archives it twice for some reason).
+3. Take the `boot-analysis` folder from the `.tar.gz` archive and put it in `/usr/local/share/cockpit/`.
+4. Press F5 to refresh the cockpit page.

 ## Development setup

 1. Installing dependencies